thebarbican19/BatteryBoi/README.md

 <br><br><br>
 ## Roadmap
-This is just a fun project however, with your support, I will be adding...
+With continued support, I will be adding...

 - [X] **🔋 Battery Replacement**
 - [x] **🚀 Login at Launch**